Constructor University: Rankings

-Times Higher Education (THE) World University Rankings for Social Sciences

-In 2021, Constructor University participated in the ranking for the first time and, with two bachelor's and two master's degree programs, makes it into the top 175 universities in the world in this area.
-In the Germany-wide comparison, Jacobs ranked eighth in the social sciences.

-U-Multirank

-The university has achieved top results in the international U-Multirank since its introduction in 2014.
-In the 2021 evaluation, the university did particularly well in the areas of international orientation, adherence to the standard period of study, research and knowledge transfer, gender equity in the transition to doctoral studies.

-Humboldt Ranking 2020

 Constructor University is one of the most popular universities among researchers from abroad and ranks seventh among the more than 80 universities evaluated in a Germany-wide comparison.
 The ranking is based on the number of guest stays by top international and junior researchers who have conducted research in Germany as fellows or award winners of the Alexander von Humboldt Foundation in the past five years.

-CHE Ranking

-Constructor University has also been very successful in Germany's most comprehensive and detailed university ranking by the Center for Higher Education Development (CHE) every year since its first participation in 2005.

 Partnerships

 The university closely cooperates with many local and international partners, including students exchange, faculty mobility, joint programs, and research collaborations.
 The partners include world-renowned institutions, such as: